mjordan/islandora_riprap/README.md

   * file from field_media_audio_file
   * file from field_media_document

-You will want to adjust the filter criteria to include your own content types, and, if you create new media types, the field that contains the new media's file.
+You will want to adjust the filter criteria to include your own content types, Media Use tags, and, if you create new media types, the field that contains the new media's file.

 ## Current maintainer